stevegbrooks/commodify/docs/final_report.md

   ORDER BY C.name ASC;
 ```

- Likewise, the below query returns a list of only those states or countries for which there is data for 2019 for one of the relevent attributes for the commodity previously selected:
+ Likewise, the below query returns a list of only those states or countries for which there is data for 2019 for one of the relevant attributes for the commodity previously selected:

 ```
   SELECT name